 There is no way to prevent rheumatoid arthritis.
 However, smoking is a risk factor for rheumatoid arthritis.
 So this is one more reason not to smoke.

 The treatment of rheumatoid arthritis has improved dramatically in the past 50 years.
 A comprehensive approach that combines medications, rest balanced with exercise, lifestyle modifications, and sometimes surgery, can help many people to lead normal lives.
 The most important goals in treating rheumatoid arthritis are maintaining your ability to move and function, reducing pain, and preventing future joint damage.
-If these are achieved, quality of life and length of life may be normal.
+Early diagnosis and treatment are essential.
+If control of disease is achieved soon after symptoms begin, long-term outcomes tend to be good and quality of life and length of life may be normal.
 The treatments themselves may cause problems.
 You and your doctor will have to weigh the risks and benefits of any medication or other treatment that is available for this disease.

 Certain medications relieve the symptoms of rheumatoid arthritis (such as pain and swelling), while other medications slow the progress of the disease.